CraftyFella/micronaut-otel-http-server-span-bug/README.md

 ## @NewSpan annotation isn't set as parent for new spans

 This project demos how with the latest version of micronaut and OTEL the @NewSpan annotation doesn't seem to work as expected.
+If you want to see it WORKING checkout the micronaut 3 version of this code on this branch https://github.com/CraftyFella/micronaut-otel-http-server-span-bug/tree/annotation-working-v3

 ## To Run the test